jetstack/kube-oidc-proxy/README.md

 impersonated request is then sent to the API server on behalf of the user and it's response passed back.
 The server has flag parity with secure serving and OIDC authentication that are available with the Kubernetes API server as well as client flags provided by kubectl.
-In cluster client authentication is also available when running `kube-oidc-proxy` as a pod.
+In-cluster client authentication is also available when running `kube-oidc-proxy` as a pod.

 Since the proxy server utilises impersonation to forward requests to the API